 Coming right up!
-An antioxidant-rich matcha morning smoothie that can be made in 10 minutes for a quick breakfast on the go.
+An antioxidant-rich matcha mango smoothie that can be made in 10 minutes for a quick breakfast on the go.

-Matcha is still the cool kid in the tea world for good reason; it’s high in antioxidants, it’s delicious, and everyone who loves taking a good Instagram photo love it because of the stunning green color.
+Matcha is high in antioxidants, it’s delicious, and everyone who loves taking a good Instagram photo love it because of the stunning green color.
 We talk about matcha a lot on Nutrition Stripped from brewing and blending the fine green powder into a Matcha Latte to fuel your morning sans coffee or giving it a boost as Matcha Tea Latte Elevated with added MCT oils for a boost in energy and healthy fats — we can’t get enough.

 Green tea, especially matcha, offers a smooth, subtle energy boost because it does contain caffeine but not as much as coffee, which can be a great alternative for people who are sensitive to caffeine.
 Just as you can enjoy matcha in a frothy morning latte, it can also be used in your morning smoothie, combining the best of both worlds for a quick and nourishing breakfast to take with you, out the door or while juggling your morning routine.